 Text or call a friend who you know really cares about you.
 Tell them you’re having a hard day.
 It might not make everything better, but it’ll be nice to know you’re not carrying it alone.
 Or, if you don’t want to spend time in the moment but you desire communication, write a letter!
 It sounds old-fashioned, sure, but it can be nice to just sit down with pen and paper and you know that you’ll also make someone else’s day too!

 I’ve mentioned the Headspace app on a few occasions.
 This has been really beneficial for me, personally.
 There’s literally a pack called “Managing Anxiety” and another one specifically for “Stress,” so if you’re feeling extra overwhelmed, try meditating twice (or more) in one day.
-They’re only 10-15 minutes long, so you’ve certainly got time.
+Some of them are only 3 minutes long, so you’ve certainly got time.
 I’ll often pause my work just to have a moment of mindfulness at my desk.
 It can turn my entire day around!

 Cute Animal Videos

-Sure, it might sound silly, but there have been days where I’m literally in tears because of all the stress, but the second my fiancé sends me a video of kittens mewing or a puppy rolling down a hill, there’s a smile on my face.
+Sure, it might sound silly, but there have been days where I’m literally in tears because of all the stress, but the second my husband sends me a video of kittens mewing or a puppy rolling down a hill, there’s a smile on my face.
 It’s hard to resist feeling good when you’re watching adorable animals.
 There are plenty on YouTube and you can also find them on Instagram or TikTok!

 Remind yourself that you are not alone.

 If you’re feeling overwhelmed by life and it brings you to the point of tears, you’re not alone.
 If the stress makes you just want to sleep forever, you’re not alone.
 These tips are because I’m with you and experience stress and anxiety on a regular basis.
 I’m no doctor, but these ways to relieve stress have proven helpful in times of dire need.
 However, if you’re in a place where these tips are just not cutting it, always seek professional help (that’s been life-changing for me as well)!